|

 Moore's family try to persuade him to capitulate and be set free -

-enough here for a few classes on morality and standing up for your
+enough here for a few classes on morality, conscience and standing up for your

 principles.
 This is followed by the dramatic courtroom scene which